golemhq/golem/docs/source/golem_public_api/webdriver-class.md

 Other args:
 * timeout: timeout (in seconds) to wait for element to be present. by default it uses the *search_timeout* setting value
 * wait_displayed: wait for element to be displayed (visible).
 By default uses the *wait_displayed* setting value
+* highlight: highlights element on the page when found

 Usage:
 ```python